codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why doesn't the Chimney-Sweep call out sick from work?
-Because he's used to working with a flue.
+What do you call an alligator in a vest?
+An in-vest-igator!

 ## Daily Trivia

-Which of these programming languages is a low-level language?
+What port does HTTP run on?
- 1. Pascal
+ 1. 23
- 2. C#
+ 2. 80
- 3. Python
+ 3. 443
- 4. Assembly
+ 4. 53

 <details>
   <summary>Answer</summary>
-  Assembly
+  80
 </details>